peak-gao/code-notes/React/react-basics.md

     - This approach may remind you of “slots” in other libraries but there are no limitations on what you can pass as props in React

 ##### Specialization
-- Sometimes we think about components as being “special cases” of other components.
-For example, we might say that a WelcomeDialog is a special case of Dialog
+- Sometimes we think about components as being “special cases” of other components
+    - For example, we might say that a WelcomeDialog is a special case of Dialog
 - In React, this is also achieved by composition, where a more “specific” component renders a more “generic” one and configures it with props:
     ```
     function Dialog(props) {